 Grade I: The kneecap can be moved out of place manually but will fall back into its natural position once the manipulator lets go.

 Grade 2: The kneecap occasionally slips out of its groove, spontaneously creating an intermittent lameness.
 The kneecap will go back in place on its own.
-Whether it needs surgery depends on how often lameness is a problem and how long lameness lasts when it is a problem.
+Whether it needs MPL surgery depends on how often lameness is a problem and how long lameness lasts when it is a problem.
 Another reason to proceed with surgical intervention is for prevention.
 If the ridge of bone on the inside of the knee wears down, the Grade 2 will progress to Grade 3.
-Surgery can prevent this progression.
+The MPL surgery for dogs can prevent this progression.